 - You can be working, but there is a weekly earnings limit of £128 a week (after certain deductions).

-- If you get the State Pension, you cannot claim Carer’s Allowance at the same time.
+- If you get State Pension, you cannot claim Carer’s Allowance at the same time.
 You are paid whichever one gives the highest amount.
-This means you cannot get Carer’s Allowance if your State Pension is more than £67.25 a week.
+This means you cannot get Carer’s Allowance if your State Pension is more than £67.60 a week.

 - You cannot claim Carer’s Allowance if you are studying for 21 hours a week or more.

 - If you receive Carer’s Allowance, the person you care for will stop getting a severe disability premium included in their benefits.
 This is an extra amount for severe disability paid with Pension Credit or reduced council tax.
-Check with the person you are caring for before you apply.
+This is also paid with certain benefits.

 - You can backdate your claim by up to 3 months.